mching/haap-conference/content/post/2017-10-26-pediatric-island-style-2017.md

 Mahalo for registering for [Pediatrics Island Style](http://aaphawaii.org/event/pediatrics-island-style-conference-cme-available/) to be held at the Ala Moana Hotel on November 2, 2017!

 By popular request, we are distributing the handouts electronically this year.
-This allows us to get these to you faster, saves you conference fees, and helps the environment!
+This allows us to get these to you faster, keeps your conference costs down, and helps the environment!

 <em>Please download the slide format of your choice to your phone, tablet, or laptop before the conference.</em> Below are links to download the slides in various formats (1 slide per page, 2 slides per page, etc.).